 Halley received her Juris Doctor degree from Northeastern University School of Law (NUSL).
 During law school, Halley was a member of the Human Rights Caucus and received high honors in various subjects including Torts, Civil Procedure, Immigration, Trial Practice, and Evidence.
 Halley participated in NUSL’s Domestic Violence Clinic and the Immigrant Justice Clinic.
 She completed internships with Alaska Institute for Justice and the Human Trafficking Division of the Massachusetts Office of the Attorney General in its Summer Legal Internship Program.
 Halley also served as a judicial intern to Magistrate Judge John M. Conroy at the U.S. District Court for the District of Vermont.

-Halley is originally from the east coast, growing up in Richmond, Vermont.
+Halley is originally from Richmond, Vermont.
 She lived and learned in Boston for eight years before moving to Washington to join Cascadia.
 She holds a Bachelor’s Degree in English Literature from Northeastern University, where she enjoyed playing lacrosse (go huskies!), volunteering with America SCORES, and participating in Northeastern’s unique co-op program.
 Halley is an avid runner and all-around lover of the outdoors.
-In her free time, she enjoys yoga, hiking, skiing, and spending time with friends and family.
+In her free time, she enjoys mountain biking with her pup Murphy, yoga, skiing, and experimenting with new recipes.